eugene-maiboroda/J-animal-island/README.md

+# Island Life Simulator

 **Island Life Simulator** is a multithreaded life simulation on a 2D island grid (100x20 cells).
 The ecosystem includes predators and herbivores with customizable behaviors such as eating, moving, reproducing, and dying from hunger.
 Each animal type extends a base abstract class `Animal`, allowing polymorphic behavior and method overrides.

 This project helped solidify understanding of Java core, thread-safe design, and object interaction modeling in simulations.

 ### Description

 The island is represented as a 2D grid of `Cell` objects.
 Each cell can contain plants and various animals (predators and herbivores).
 Animals can:

 - eat (plants or other animals based on probabilities),
 - move (to neighboring cells),